ucc23/ucc/_pages/DBs_edits.md

 We do not use the values listed here to generate the (RA, DEC) positions for the clusters, unless its the only place where they are listed.

+The entries IC_1311 and Dolidze_2 are listed as separate objects and they are the same object in the UCC.
+Removed Dolidze_2.

+The entries FSR_1184 and Saurer_1 are listed as separate objects and they are the same object in the UCC.
+Removed FSR_1184.

 ## Loktin & Popova 2017